Asked Questions | GenSafe Terms & Conditions

 - The quick-connect cord is specific for each generator, so the style of plug required by the generator must be known when ordering the GenSafe device.

 - The cord provided is 20-feet long.
-A longer cord can be purchased for an additional cost of $4 per foot.
+Longer cords can be purchased directly through Generlink, the device manufacturer.

 Remember, the capacity of your generator determines the amount of power supplied to your home, not the GenSafe device.
 Homeowners should purchase a generator that is rated to run the largest appliances needed during an outage.

 GenSafe is only for use with portable generators to be temporarily connected.

 Note, GenSafe cannot be used with bi-directional meters used by interconnected solar members (net metering).